TRCrazy4u/AlizaRobot/README.md

 ## 👨🏻‍💻 Authors & contributors

-The original setup of this repository is by [Team Aliza](https://github.com/Team_Alliza).
+The original setup of this repository is by [Team Aliza](https://github.com/Team_Aliza).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/deepaiimss/AlizaRobot/contributors).

 ## ⚠️ Security

 Aliza Robot follows good practices of security, but 100% security cannot be assured.
-YukkiMusicBot is provided **"as is"** without any **warranty**.
+AlizaRobot is provided **"as is"** without any **warranty**.
 Use at your own risk.

 For more information and to report security issues, please refer to our [`SECURITY.md`](SECURITY.md)